 Itinerary - 10 Days

-Arrive at Kilimanjaro International Airport, and drive into Arusha National Park to our deluxe camp situated at the base of Mount Meru, a 14,980-foot volcano.
+Arrive at Kilimanjaro International Airport, and drive into Arusha National Park to our private deluxe camp situated at the base of Mount Meru, a 14,980-foot volcano.
 The camp is at an elevation of about 6,200 feet, which will help our acclimatization.
 Private Deluxe Camp (D)

 Day 2 — Mount Meru